zoeydawn/beet/README.md

 I realized it was much more practical to use inference API providers than it was to run my own models with Ollama, so I switched to Hugging Face.
 I like the Hugging Face inference API because it gives me access to many inference providers, and therefore many open-source models.

 I chose models that are useful and fast.
 My published demo only provides a few small models because I don't want to make larger models available to the world at my expense.
 The more powerful models are "premium" and can only be accessed by "premium accounts".
 Want a premium account?
-Contact me, and tell me what username you used to sign up, and I can set your account to premium.
+Contact me, tell me what username you used to sign up, and if you are a recruiter or someone I know personally, I will set your account to premium.
+For most people, I recommend cloning the repo and running it with your own API keys.

 ### Contributions are welcome!